-On February 22, 2021, the Company executed an asset and purchase agreement with San Miguel Foods, Inc. and Foodcrave Marketing, Inc. (collectively, the "San Miguel Food Group") for the reacquisition by the Company of the Treats convenience store business for an aggregate purchase price of ₱64 million.
+On February 22, 2021, the Company executed an asset and purchase agreement with San Miguel Foods, Inc. and Foodcrave Marketing, Inc. (collectively, the "San Miguel Food Group") for the reacquisition by the Company of the Treats convenience store business for an aggregate purchase price of P64 million.
 The sale was completed on March 1, 2021.
+On June 29, 2021, the Company paid P4 million to Foodcrave Marketing, Inc. for additional Treats assets.